zikalino/notes/iot-hub-tools.md

     npm install -g iothub-explorer

+### What it can do?

+* login to IoT Hub
+* list the device identities currently in your IoT hub device registry
+* create a device identity in your IoT hub device registry
+* delete a device identity from your IoT hub device registry
+* get a device identity from your IoT hub device registry
+* import device identities in bulk: local file -> Azure blob storage -> IoT hub
+* export device identities in bulk: IoT hub -> Azure blob storage -> local file
+* send a message to the device (cloud-to-device/C2D)
+* monitor feedback sent by devices to acknowledge cloud-to-device (C2D) messages
+* listen to events coming from devices (or one in particular)
+* monitor the file upload notifications endpoint
+* listen to the operations monitoring endpoint of your IoT hub instance
+* generate a SAS Token for the given device
+* simulate a device with the specified id

 ### Disadvantages

-    login                           start a session on your IoT hub logout                          terminate the current session on your IoT hub list                            list the device identities currently in your IoT hub device registry create <device-id|device-json>  create a device identity in your IoT hub device registry delete <device-id>              delete a device identity from your IoT hub device registry get <device-id>                 get a device identity from your IoT hub device registry import-devices                  import device identities in bulk: local file -> Azure blob storage -> IoT hub export-devices                  export device identities in bulk: IoT hub -> Azure blob storage -> local file send <device-id> <message>      send a message to the device (cloud-to-device/C2D) monitor-feedback                monitor feedback sent by devices to acknowledge cloud-to-device (C2D) messages monitor-events [device-id]      listen to events coming from devices (or one in particular) monitor-uploads                 monitor the file upload notifications endpoint monitor-ops                     listen to the operations monitoring endpoint of your IoT hub instance sas-token <device-id>           generate a SAS Token for the given device simulate-device <device-id>     simulate a device with the specified id

 ## **Device Explorer**